cloud-coder/docker-lab-2016/part-3/README.md

 ## Swarm Stack
 Swarm scales your services as containers on any node.
 You get better utilization of VMs.
 You also get to take advantage of overlay networking to segregate containers.
 NOTE: The layout of containers below is just an example.
 The swarm decides where to best place containers.
 ![Traditional stack](./img/swarm-stack.png)

+1. Create overlay networks for frontend and backend services.

+    ```
+    docker network create \
+    --driver overlay \
+    frontend

+    docker network create \
+    --driver overlay \
+    backend

+    docker network create \
+    --driver overlay \
+    logging
+    docker network ls
+    ```

+1. Create named Docker volumes by taking advantage of the libStorage driver that REX-ray provides (see step 2 above)

+    ```
+    docker volume create --driver rexray --opt size=7 --name dbdata
+    docker volume create --driver rexray --opt size=7 --name esdata
+    docker volume ls
+    ```

+1. Create db service and connect it to the backend overlay network.
+Note the `--mount type=volume,source=dbdata,target=/data/db,volume-driver=rexray` that mounts the named docker volume we created above.
+This makes sure that if the db container dies, or needs to be created on another node, that its data is not lost.

+    ```
+    docker service create \
+     --name db \
+     --network backend \
+     --network logging \
+     --replicas 1 \
+     -e MONGODB_USER=dba \
+     -e MONGODB_DATABASE=mycars \
+     -e MONGODB_PASS=dbpass \
+     --mount type=volume,source=dbdata,target=/data/db,volume-driver=rexray \
+     cascon/db:latest
+    ```

+1. Create the api service, and connect it to the backend and frontend overlay networks.
+Note the `--log-driver=gelf --log-opt gelf-address=udp://$(docker-machine ip manager-1):12201`.
+This tells the container to use Docker's built in log driver for gelf.
+The gelf format of log messages is one that logstash understands, and can be consumed by the ELK stack as such.

+    ```
+    docker service create \
+    --name api \
+    --network backend \
+    --network frontend \
+    --network logging \
+    --replicas 1 \
+    -e NODE_ENV=production \
+    --log-driver=gelf --log-opt gelf-address=udp://$(docker-machine ip manager-1):12201 \
+    cascon/strongloop:latest
+    ```

+1. Create the nginx gateway to strongloop and expose ingress 8080.
+8080 will be ingress on every node in the swarm.
+This allows an external load balancer to spray traffic to any node in the swarm, and still reach nginx.

+    ```
+    docker service create \
+    --name gateway \
+    --network frontend \
+    --network logging \
+    --replicas 1 \
+    --log-driver=gelf --log-opt gelf-address=udp://$(docker-machine ip manager-1):12201 \
+    -p 8080:80 \
+    cascon/gateway:latest

+    ```